Twelve basic principles of animation: Straight ahead action and pose to pose

 These are two different approaches to the drawing process.
 Straight ahead action scenes are animated frame by frame from beginning to end, while "pose to pose" involves starting with drawing key frames, and then filling in the intervals later.
 "Straight ahead action" creates a more fluid, dynamic illusion of movement, and is better for producing realistic action sequences.
 On the other hand, it is hard to maintain proportions and to create exact, convincing poses along the way.
 "Pose to pose" works better for dramatic or emotional scenes, where composition and relation to the surroundings are of greater importance.
 A combination of the two techniques is often used.

-In computer animation

-Computer animation removes the problems of proportion related to "straight ahead action" drawing; however, "pose to pose" is still used for computer animation, because of the advantages it brings in composition.
+Computer animation removes the problems of proportion related to "straight ahead action" drawing, but "pose to pose" is still used for computer animation, because of the advantages it brings in composition.
 The use of computers facilitates this method and can fill in the missing sequences in between poses automatically.
 It is still important to oversee this process and apply the other principles.